Net Democratic Vote

 For partisan programs, we then calculate the number of “net Democratic votes” among the net votes.
 Usually, the voters that a program mobilizes will not all cast their votes for the Democratic candidate.

-For example, if a program generates 10 voters who otherwise would not have cast a ballot, but only 6 vote for the Democrat while 4 vote for the Republican, the net gain for the Democrats (“net Democratic votes”) is only 2 votes.
+For example, if a program generates 10 voters who would not have otherwise cast a ballot, but only six vote for the Democrat while four vote for the Republican, the net gain for the Democrats (“net Democratic votes”) is only two votes.

 The chart below illustrates this calculation for a program that sends vote-by-mail applications to a population of voters.